 - 7.14.1 The application site includes areas within Flood Zone 2 and 3.
 Core Strategy Policy CP1 sets out that development should avoid areas at risk from flooding.
 Policy DM8 of the Development Management Policies document sets out that in accordance with National Policy, the Council will only permit development if it is demonstrated that there will be no adverse impact on areas at risk of flooding.
 Development will only be permitted where it would not be subject to unacceptable risk of flooding and would not unacceptably exacerbate the risk of flooding elsewhere.
 Where practicable, existing flood risks should be reduced.
-The application has been accompanied by a Flood Risk Assessment, and the Environment Agency have objected to the proposal.
-Additional information has been submitted to the Environment Agency in response to their objection, however at the time of completing this report a response had not been received. - 7.14.2 Policy CP1 of the Core Strategy states that there is a need to avoid development in areas at risk from flooding and to minimise flood risk through the use of Sustainable Drainage Systems (SuDS).
+The application has been accompanied by a Flood Risk Assessment, and the Environment Agency has objected to the proposal. - 7.14.2 Policy CP1 of the Core Strategy states that there is a need to avoid development in areas at risk from flooding and to minimise flood risk through the use of Sustainable Drainage Systems (SuDS).
 This policy also states that there is a need to manage and reduce risk of and from pollution in relation to quality of land, air and water and dealing with land contamination.
 Policy DM8 of the Development Management Policies LDD states that development will only be permitted where it would not be subject to unacceptable risk of flooding, and would not unacceptably exacerbate risk of flooding elsewhere, and that development must protect the quantity and quality of surface and groundwater resources from aquatic pollution and that there must be sufficient surface water drainage.
 Policy DM9 refers to contamination and pollution control.
-The Flood Risk Assessment has been reviewed by the Lead Local Flood Authority (Hertfordshire County Council).
-Following the receipt of additional information, no objections are raised by the LLFA subject to conditions.
+The Flood Risk Assessment has been reviewed by the Lead Local Flood Authority (Hertfordshire County Council) and objections have been raised.